-The mode of transport that you choose for your trip will have a big impact on your itinerary and the time that you will need to set aside for each stretch of your stay in NZ.
+The mode of transport that you choose for getting around New Zealand will have a big impact on your itinerary and the time that you will need to set aside for each stretch of your trip and stay.

 Travelling by bus also means you don’t have the ability to stop where you like and you have to lug your bags from the bus stop to your accommodation.
 At the end of the day, the average bus fare for two people is equivalent to paying a day of economy car rental.

 Train travel is also an option but the network is limited and we would only recommend travelling by rail for particular scenic stretches.
 The TranzAlpine (Christchurch-Greymouth) and Coastal Pacific (Picton-Christchurch) are great examples of this.

 Domestic flights are a good way to avoid doing too many long car journeys but keep in mind that there are mainly only direct and affordable flights linking the main centres; Auckland, Wellington, Christchurch and Queenstown.
 Outside these routes, you will need to make one or more connections and the fares are much higher.

 Driving on the left hand side of the road isn’t a problem unless you try and jump in a car as soon as you get off the plane.
 And to join up the islands you can simply drive on and off the ferries that link the North and South Islands.

 Campervan or motorhome hire is very popular for tourists in New Zealand but it’s not necessarily an economical option in the peak summer season.
 It’s also not an ideal way for families to travel, especially with very young ones that you need to keep a close eye on, or with teenagers who need their space.